Twersky Award Lesson Planning Tips

 What do we mean by “engagement?”

-There are two important parts to encouraging students to actively engage and interact with the primary sources:
+There are two important parts to encouraging students to actively engage and interact with the primary sources.

-Primary sources offer endless opportunities for students to explore the past.
-They also provide many entry points for students to explore Jewish values more generally, and to investigate and articulate their own identities and beliefs as Jews.
+Additionally, primary sources offer endless opportunities for students to explore the past.
+They also provide many entry points for students to explore Jewish values more generally, and to investigate and articulate their own specific identities and beliefs as Jews.
 Therefore, we encourage educators to move past “who-what-where” and ask some deeper questions that ask students to analyze what they find in the documents and compare their findings to their own lives.
 Here are a few generic examples:

 - Is this a “Jewish” text?
 Why or why not?